PREDICTIVE WIRELESS SURVEY

 The Data Rate map below shows the predicted speed (based on signal strength) at which the client device and the WAP will communicate.
 The higher the value (towards green), the better the client adapter's data rate transmission with the access point.

-The Associated AP heatmap shows the predicted associated access point cell size at the specified signal strength threshold (in this case for -65 dBm voice-grade coverage).
-This is useful for determining sub-optimally performing WAP locations or mounting methods, in order to remediate poor AP placement.
+The Associated AP heatmap shows the predicted best associated access point cell size from the client devices perspective.
+This is useful for determining sub-optimally performing WAP locations or mounting methods, in order to remediate poor WAP placement.

 Get in touch with us to obtain more information about our predictive desktop wireless surveys.